PRP for Hair Before and After: How It Feels, Week by Week

 • It activates the dormant hair follicles and promotes hair regrowth.

-• The plasma components prolong the active growth phase of the existing hair follicles, thickening the hair strands and reducing hair fall.
+• The plasma components prolong the active growth phase of the existing hair follicles, thickening the hair strands, inducing new growth, and reducing hair fall.

 • PRP injections contain growth factors and cytokines that encourage new blood vessel formation, enhancing scalp health.